rsyncOSX/RsyncUI/README.md

 ## Dependencies

-RsyncUI is implemented by utilizing the SwiftUI and Combine declarative frameworks, and Swift 5.5.
+RsyncUI is implemented by utilizing the SwiftUI and Combine declarative frameworks, and Swift 5.
 There are though a few source code dependencies:

 - execute pre and post shell scripts by utilizing John Sundell´s [ShellOut](https://github.com/JohnSundell/ShellOut)
 - utilizing John Sundell´s [Files](https://github.com/JohnSundell/Files) for reading files and catalogs

-They are available as source code and automatically included as part of building RsyncUI.
-There are also a couple of other sources from GitHub included as source code.
-Two of those are:

 - [ActivityIndicatorView](https://github.com/exyte/ActivityIndicatorView) - RsyncUI is using RotatingDotsIndicatorView
 - [AlertToast](https://github.com/elai950/AlertToast) - a better looking Alert for simple messages to the user